Scott Lee Kimball: Jennifer Marcum

 Shortly after their dinner, however, Marcum moved all her belongings to Kimball's home in preparation for the move to Seattle.
 Schlaff later found that both Marcum and Kimball's cell phones, normally very busy, showed no activity at all the next day; Kimball did not resume using his for another three days and Marcum never did.
-Parking records at Denver International Airport showed that Marcum's green 1996 Saturn had been left there early on February 18; at the end of March it was considered abandoned and towed for the unpaid fees.
-Two letters to her Colorado Springs address seeking payment went unanswered; her son's father said she had not visited or made contact since she moved out.
+Parking records at Denver International Airport showed that Marcum's green 1996 Saturn had been left there early on February 18.
+At the end of March, it was considered abandoned and towed for unpaid fees.
+Two letters to her Colorado Springs address seeking payment went unanswered.
+Her son's father said she had not visited or made contact since she moved out.

 Two months later, Schlaff was driving Kimball to a meeting with Ennis's drug partner, Jason Price, at a local chain restaurant.
 The agent asked if he had heard any news about Marcum's whereabouts.
 Kimball said he had heard she was dead.
 This surprised Schlaff, as while he was aware that Marcum associated with drug dealers and assumed some risks by doing so, he did not think getting killed would have been one of them.
 Kimball could not provide any further details when Schlaff asked.

 Schlaff recalled that he had been unable to reach Kimball the weekend Marcum disappeared.
-All of Marcum's furniture was also at Kimball's house.
-But he explained that by showing the agent a lease agreement apparently signed by Marcum, allowing him to use her furniture for a year in exchange for $400.
+All of Marcum's furniture was also at Kimball's house, but he explained that by showing the agent a lease agreement, apparently signed by Marcum, allowing him to use her furniture for a year in exchange for $400.